-Some textual reformulations arc offcred in the guise of mere corrections.
-During the editing session one speaker, X, offered an improved version of "what he meant to say" at Volcano: 46.22 The original line, k-a'-uk y-u'un wo'-uk nox x-tal-e 1E-think-IRREAL 3E-cause water-IRREAL only ASP-come-CL I thought that only rain was coming.
+Some textual reformulations are offered in the guise of mere corrections.
+During the editing session one speaker, X, offered an improved version of "what he meant to say" at Volcano:46.23 The original line, is re-rendered as

+Volcano1: k-a'-uk y-u'un wo'-uk nox x-tal-e 1E-think-IRREAL 3E-cause water-IRREAL only ASP-come-CL I thought that only rain was coming.